AI Procurement Advisory

 Negotiating with a single preferred vendor without documented alternatives

 FIX: Build the procurement timeline to accommodate parallel evaluation of at least two providers for any AI commitment above $200K annually.
-The evaluation investment — typically 3 to 6 weeks of engineering time — consistently yields better commercial terms than weeks of desk-based negotiation without competitive leverage.
+The evaluation investment, typically 3 to 6 weeks of engineering time, consistently yields better commercial terms than weeks of desk-based negotiation without competitive bargaining power.

 Mistake 5: Ignoring the Total Cost of Ownership